Published

 Now I sample first.
 Here’s my method:

 1. Walk the stretch first.
 Spend fifteen minutes just looking.
-Identify inside bends, boulders, exposed bedrock, and any other features where gold should settle.
+Identify inside bends, boulders, exposed bedrock, velocity transitions, and any other features where gold should settle.

 2. Take quick test pans.
 One pan per feature.
 Don’t do a perfect, careful pan — just a quick wash to see if there’s anything there.
 Thirty seconds each.